radius logo

 2. Offer convenient billing/payment options - service members are often deployed for months or years at a time, with very little time back on US soil.
 This means they will need flexible and convenient billing and payment options that they can access from overseas.

-3. Offer military discounts - most self storage facilities offer military storage discounts ranging from the first 3 months free to free movers or trucks.
+3. Offer military discounts - most self storage facilities offer military storage discounts ranging from the first 3 months free to free movers or moving trucks.
 Discounts are a great way to show military families that you value their long-term business.

 4. Offer the use of a moving truck or movers - the best part of this feature is that military families often have a moving budget, meaning there is no need to offer free moving services - but don’t assume!
 Be sure to ask your military customer what budget they are working with, and try to make it work for you!